sj26/rspec_junit_formatter/README.md

 The formatter includes `$TEST_ENV_NUMBER` in the test suite name within the XML, too.

+## Caveats

+ * XML can only represent a [limited subset of characters][xml-charsets] which excludes null bytes and most control characters.
+This gem will use character entities where possible and fall back to replacing invalid characters with Ruby-like escape codes otherwise.
+For example, the null byte becomes `\0`.

 ## Roadmap

  * It would be nice to split things up into individual test suites, although